atu-se/atu.innomadic.com/courses/ap/index.md

     * This will take the place of a final exam.
     * Read the instructions carefully
     * This is an individual assignment.
 If you copy work from another student you may fail the project and the course.
+    * The instructions are in the repository.
+You will click the link to create the repository in your Github account, and then clone it to your computer using Git or VSCode and Git.

 ### Week of 5-June

 * This week we are looking at the use of external APIs, and we introduce the requests library